 Essentially, the early stages of the DQI process established the priorities and aspirations that the Client has for the new building and surrounding grounds, headings of “Functionality”, “Build Quality” and “Impact”, and identified what further detailed design work was required and who should contribute to its development (such as ongoing stakeholder engagement workshops).
 As part of this process, there was also an appraisal of an existing and similar university facility, the Thomas Paine Building, so that the team could better understand how a recent design performed in the eyes of the various users.

-For the early part of RIBA design stage D, there has been a mid design review, to assess the design development against the original aspirations.
+For the early part of the design at RIBA Stage D, there was a mid design review, to assess the design development against the original aspirations.
 This resulted in a recorded set of comments, suggestions, likes and dislikes for the design team to action as the design develops.

 Soft Landings is a set of procedures considered as early as possible in a project with the ultimate aim of providing a graduated handover and professional building aftercare.
 Soft Landings not only describes a way of passing a building smoothly from the build phase to the occupation phase, but also a mechanism for ensuring that the operational needs of the building are fully considered and appreciated at the design stage.